jacobot1/WormTweaks/README.md

 - Changing Dynamite explosion radius (doesn't change danger circle size for some reason)

+Everyone is required to have the mod installed.

 Please post an Issue with any feedback; I'd love to hear it.